 For those who aren’t, it’s usually because they don’t account for paying themselves, or for their loan payments, in their sales projections.
 But you deserve to be paid for what you do, for all the time and energy and effort you’re going to put into this!
 And you deserve to make a profit from the very beginning – but you do have to pay attention to your numbers to make it happen.

 Don’t make the mistake I made – I had a kids store so I just assumed that everyone either knew a kid or had a kid – Therefore, everyone was my customer!

 That’s so not true.
 And you’ll waste so much time, energy and money if that’s how you approach your business.

-I walk you through the process of discovering these two key points [here. – hyperlink to New Customers blog] It’s so critical that you do this, because once you’ve gone through this process and determined who you are and who your ideal customer is, it makes so many decisions so much easier!
+I walk you through the process of discovering these two key points here.
+It’s so critical that you do this, because once you’ve gone through this process and determined who you are and who your ideal customer is, it makes so many decisions so much easier!

 Even if you’re planning on just being a local brick & mortar store, you have to be willing to sell online.
 You need a website that looks like you, feels like you and attracts your ideal customer.

 Keep in mind though that your online store is really its own business.
 A big mistake people make is not paying enough attention to it once they’ve published it.
 But you can’t do that anymore.
 You’ve got to set aside dedicated time every single week to re-merchandise it just like you do your brick and mortar store.

 It’s an integral part of your marketing.
 People now go online and look at your website to determine if you’re the kind of store that they want to shop in, and you need to attract your ideal customer.